decipher2k/Windows-AI-Assistant/README.md

 Thus you can say "Computer, who was John F. Kennedy" to get informations about John F. Kennedy.<br>
 <br>
 <h2>Program Starter</h2>
-Plugins can be configured using the "Commands" button.<br>
+The program starter can be configured using the "Commands" button.<br>
 This is an example for starting Windows explorer:<br><br>

 <img src="https://github.com/user-attachments/assets/5fa40e98-4d8e-4d8c-8895-702e6cc632db" width="600">